-The persons named in the enclosed form of proxy are Trustees.
+The persons named in the enclosed form of proxy are members of Management.
 Each Unitholder has the right to appoint a person other than the persons named in the enclosed form of proxy, who need not be a Unitholder, to represent the Unitholder at the Meeting.
 This right may be exercised by inserting the name of the person to be appointed by the Unitholder in the space provided in the form of proxy or by completing another proper form of proxy.

-Proxies must be deposited with the Trust, c/o Computershare Trust Company of Canada, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department, so as to arrive not later than 5:00 p.m. (local time) on May 5, 2020, or, if the Meeting is adjourned, no later than 5:00 p.m. (local time) on the last business day before the date of the adjourned meeting.
-Proxies may also be delivered to the Chair of the Meeting before the commencement of the Meeting or any adjournment thereof.
+Proxies must be deposited with the Trust, c/o TSX Trust Company, 301-100 Adelaide Street W., Toronto ON M5H 4H1 Attention: Proxy Department, tmxeinvestorservices@tmx.com, 1 866 600-5869 so as to arrive not later than 5:00 p.m. (local time) on May 3, 2021, or, if the Meeting is adjourned, no later than 5:00 p.m. (local time) on the second last business day before the date of the adjourned meeting.